-Remember that buy to let mortgages have only been around since 1996 and the property market has, until recently, been very positive since.
+Remember that buy to let mortgages have only been around since 1996 and the property market has until recently been very positive since.
 We should not take for granted the opportunity to leverage money which these mortgages provide.

-The credit crunch of 2008 has seen lenders tightening their lending criteria and raising interest rates in line with LIBOR, making it more difficult for borrowers.
-Some experts predict that the credit crunch will continue and get even worse over the next two or more years.
-An excellent credit rating will become increasingly important to borrowers seeking to be looked upon favourably.
+The credit crunch of 2008 has since seen lenders tightening their lending criteria, making it more difficult for borrowers.
+Many predict that such conditions will continue and get even worse over the next two or more years, particularly given the government's Mortgage Market Review currently being undertaken by the Financial Services Authority (FSA).
+To quote from the FSA website: